Can Rain Damage Your HVAC System?

 You might’ve noticed covers on some of your neighbors’ outdoor air units.
 This is not something we would recommend.
 The wraps and covers can collect moisture and cause things like corrosion of your coil.
 With a cover on, the unit cannot receive proper air circulation.

-If you must cover the unit, consult Rosenberg Indoor Comfort for the most appropriate advice.
+If you must cover the unit, consult Rosenberg Plumbing & Air for the most appropriate advice.
 It is also advisable to have any other type of cover approved by your system’s manufacturer before using it.

 Can Extreme Weather Cause Any Damage?